Explosives Storage Licence

 • storage of more than 250 kg of HT4 fireworks or storage of more than 25 kg of HT3 fireworks up to a maximum of 2,000 kg requires a suitable building separated from other buildings or places with public access

 You should seek advice from your supplier as to the suitability of the fireworks you intend to store and sell.
 The storage of HT3 fireworks severely restricts the amount of fireworks you can store in typical retail premises.
-More information on the sale of fireworks can be found here.
+For more information on the Sale of Fireworks, please visit our Sale of Fireworks Page.

 Explosives licence fees - storage of up to 250kg NEQ